AlunAlun/freeversegamedemo/README.md

 If you're short on time, read:

-*Section 1* to get web3 address from the Freeverse marketplace into a Unity WebGL application
+**Section 1** for to get a web3 address from the Freeverse marketplace into a Unity WebGL application

-*Section 2.2* - particularly GraphQL.cs and CharacterSetup.cs for how to read Freeverse API from within Unity
+**Section 2.2** - particularly GraphQL.cs and CharacterSetup.cs for how to read Freeverse API from within Unity

 ## 1. Passing the user's web3 address from the marketplace to the unity binary